-Objects which are left in the classrooms or found on the school grounds are turned into the lost and found box located in the school's entrance hallway.
-Students are asked to check the box regularly for items that have been lost.
+Objects which are left in the classrooms or found on the school grounds are turned into the lost and found rack located in the school's entrance hallway.
+Students are asked to check the rack regularly for items that have been lost.
 Please mark all personal items with the student's name.
-At the end of a nine-week period, items remaining in the lost and found will be donated to a charity.
+At the end of a nine-week period, items remaining in the lost and found will be donated to GPISD Clothes Closet or a children's charity.
+Advance notice will be given.